demeritcowboy/com.physicianhealth.emaildragdrop/README.md

 # To install:
 1. Set up your extensions directory.
 See [http://wiki.civicrm.org/confluence/display/CRMDOC/Extensions](http://wiki.civicrm.org/confluence/display/CRMDOC/Extensions).
 2. Download this project (either using the github.com download link or git clone) and extract it into your extensions directory.
+The tree should have a folder called com.physicianhealth.emaildragdrop directly under the extensions directory, so if you see this README directly under your extensions directory it's one level too high.
 3. Follow the instructions at the above page including the note where it says Manual Installation of Native Extensions.

 # To configure: